LeidelLab/SMITER/README.rst

 SMITER requires `Python`_ 3.6 or higher.

-There are two recommended ways for installing SMITER:
+There are two recommended ways for installing SMITER

 * Installation via pip
 * Installation from the source (GitHub)

 .. _Python:
    https://www.python.org/downloads/